 Geometry libraries and common formats

-Geometries can be expressed in many different ways, and many formats exist for representing geometries.
-To handle these, the Tilebox Client SDKs delegate geometry handling to external, well-known geometry libraries.
+Geometries can be expressed in different formats.
+The Tilebox Client SDKs delegate geometry handling to external, well-known libraries.

 Client SDKGeometry library used by Tilebox